brainglobe/brainglobe.github.io/docs/source/blog/brainmapper-widget.md

 the brain.
 This tool is excellent for automated analyses, but using a command-line tool isn't very intuitive for many users, and it is difficult to optimise parameters for a new application.

 `brainreg` and `cellfinder` both have napari plugins.
-This allows use within a graphical user interface, and to make it easier to iteratively optimise parameters.
+This allows use within a graphical user interface, and makes it easier to iteratively optimise parameters.
 However, to assign cells to a brain region, users had to use the `brainmapper` command line tool.

-To fix this **we have released a new `brainmapper` napari widget**.
-This allows users to combine the results of `brainreg` and `cellfinder` to analyse the distribution of cells across the brain.
+To fix this **we have released a new [`brainmapper` napari widget](/documentation/brainglobe-utils/transform-widget)**.
+This allows users to combine the results of
+`brainreg` and `cellfinder` to analyse the distribution of cells across the brain.

 ## What does it do?

 The plugin takes as input cell coordinates (from `cellfinder` or another tool) and a `brainreg` output directory.
 It then transforms cells to the atlas space.
-A summary of the cellular distribution (i.e. cells per brain region) is then displayed.
+A summary of the cellular distribution (i.e. cells per brain region) is then displayed:

 | structure\_name | left\_cell\_count | right\_cell\_count |
 | :--- | :--- | :--- |